FsuLauncherComp/BootstrapTableau/README.md

 Bootstrap Tableau works in a similar manner to background images.
 The difference is you use Tableau objects as your anchor for backgrounds.

+Support for clickthrough and automatic resizing/positioning

 Download the .trex file [here](https://github.com/FsuLauncherComp/BootstrapTableau/releases/tag/trex).

 1. Float the Extension onto the Dashboard and set it to the size of the dashboard.
+2. Set Extension outer padding to zero
-2. Design your Dashboard by placing your objects (worksheets, text, etc) on top of the Extension
+3. Design your Dashboard by placing your objects (worksheets, text, etc) on top of the Extension
+4. Add inner padding or blank objects for spacing
-3. Change the name of the Object in the item hierarchy
+5. Change the name of the Object in the item hierarchy
-4. Pattern: Object Name|Bootstrap 5 Classes
+6. Pattern: Object Name|Bootstrap 5 Classes

 ## Just use some words